zhangjiajie/PTP/README.md

 (3) Install dependent python packages

     The programs used ETE package (http://ete.cgenomics.org/) for tree manipulations, and some functions from scipy and matplotlib.
-The following python packages are needed:  python-setuptools python-numpy python-qt4 python-scipy python-mysqldb python-lxml python-matplotlib and ete2
+I included a copy of ETE package, so there is no need for seperate installation, however, ETE is dependent on some python packages, The following python packages are needed:  python-setuptools python-numpy python-qt4 python-scipy python-mysqldb python-lxml python-matplotlib

     if you are running Ubuntu, or Debian GNU/Linux distribution, you can try the following:

     sudo apt-get install python-setuptools python-numpy python-qt4 python-scipy python-mysqldb python-lxml python-matplotlib

-    sudo easy_install -U ete2

 (4) Download and compile required programs for EPA_PTP pipeline